cmccarthy1/docs/docs/ml/toolkit/clustering/score.md

 -  `pred` is the predicted cluster labels
 -  `true` is the true cluster labels

-returns the homogeneity score, bounded between 0 and 1, with a high value indicating a more accurate labeling of clusters
+returns the homogeneity score, bounded between 0 and 1, with a high value indicating a more accurate labeling of clusters.

 ```q
 q)show true:10?3